m3047/shodohflo/README.md

 ## Prerequisites

-Aside from standard libraries the only dependencies are:
+Aside from standard libraries the only dependencies for the core `shodoflo` package components are:

 * Python 3
 * dnspython

+Additionally for the `app/` (under construction) additional anticipated dependencies are:

+* redis
+* dpkt
+* flask
+* flask_restful

-It is developed and tested on Linux.
+It is developed and tested on _Linux_.
+In particular the agents will likely not run except on _Linux_.

 ## Examples

-`tap_example.py` is a working example of listening to a Unix domain socket receiving _dnstap_ data.
+`tap_example.py` is a working example of listening to a Unix domain socket receiving _dnstap_ data and has no dependencies beyond those for core components.

+## Collaborators welcomed!

+Send me an email, or file an issue or PR.